redtexts/texts/gorter_1920_open_letter_to_lenin.md

 And finally, reformism has brought the working class of Western Europe altogether under the power of the parliamentary representatives, who have led it into war, and into alliances with capitalism.
 The influence of reformism is also colossal.

 All these causes have made the worker the slave of Parliament, to which he leaves all action.
-He himself does not act any longer [(17)][notes].
+He himself does not act any longer^[This great influence, this entire ideology of the West of Europe, of the United States and the British colonies, is not understood in Eastern Europe, in Turkey, the Balkans, etc. (to say nothing of Asia, etc.).].

 Then comes the revolution.
 Now he has to act _for_ himself.
 Now the worker, alone with his class, must fight the gigantic enemy, must wage the most terrible fight that ever was.
 No tactics of the leaders can help him.
 Desperately the classes, all classes, oppose the workers, and not one class sides with them.
 On the contrary, if he should trust his leaders, or other classes in parliament, he runs a great risk of falling back into his old weakness of letting the leaders act for him, of trusting parliament, of persevering in the old notion that others can make the revolution for him, of pursuing illusions, of remaining in the old bourgeois ideology.